PPC Advertising Plays an Important Role in Your Online Marketing Strategy

 - What’s the ROI on PPC?

-If you are already using PPC, and want to learn how to optimize your campaign, please request your complimentary PPC evaluation.
+If you already use PPC and want to optimize your campaign, please request your complimentary PPC evaluation.

 How Does PPC Work?

-Pay-per-click (PPC) advertising is a broad category, which includes a wide variety of platforms and mediums.
+Pay-per-click (PPC): is one of many Digital Marketing Strategies, which includes various platforms and mediums.
 However, most kinds of PPC ad campaigns can fit into one of two categories: Google Ads and Social Media Advertising.

 Google PPC Ads

 How does PPC work on Google Ads?
 In a PPC campaign, you pay Google however much you wish to have them list ads for your site at the top and right of the organic search listings.
-When someone clicks on your ad, you pay the current Cost Per Click (CPC) from your budget.
+When online users click on your ad, you pay the current Cost Per Click (CPC) from your budget.
 Once your entire budget has been depleted, Google ceases to run your ads until you replenish your fund.
-There are several different types of Google Ads, including: Search Ads, Local Search Ads, Display Ads, and Remarketing.
+Furthermore, Google ad has the highest conversion rate (valveandmeter.com).
+There are several types of Google Ads: Search Ads, Local Search Ads, Display Ads, and Remarking.

-Google Search Ads are perhaps the most commonly recognized form of pay-per-click advertisements.
-These ads are displayed above or beside Google search results in response to what a user searches.
-So, if someone searches for the product or service you offer, your ad can be the first thing they see; but, through the PPC model, you only have to pay when they click on that ad.
+Google Search Ads are the most commonly recognized form of pay-per-click advertisements based on a person’s search behavior.
+These ads are displayed above or beside Google search results in response to what an online user searches.
+So, if someone searches for the product or service you offer, your ad can be the first thing they see, but through the PPC model, you only have to pay when they click on that ad.

-To set up a Search Ad campaign, you simply have to write your ad copy, select the keywords you want to be shown for and then set your daily budget.
-Of course, getting the most out of your ads isn’t quite so simple; there is an intensive process of management and fine tuning to make sure you are getting the best possible return on investment (ROI) for your ad.
-We’ll discuss some of those factors later on in this blog.
+To set up a Search Ad campaign, you must write your ad copy, select the keywords you want to be shown for and then set your daily budget.
+Of course, getting the most out of your ads is more complicated; there is an intensive process of management and fine-tuning to ensure you are getting the best possible return on investment (ROI) for your ad.
+We’ll discuss some of those factors later on in this blog

 Local Search Ads